Terms of Sales

 The Merchant will fulfill its obligation on the date or within the period indicated to the Customer when placing the Order on the Site.

-Unless expressly stipulated otherwise by the Merchant, delivery times run from the validation of the Order and subject to payment of the Order having been accepted (example: receipt of payment, or bank authorization received).
+Unless expressly stipulated otherwise by the Merchant, delivery times run from the validation of the Order and subject to the payment of the Order having been accepted (example: receipt of payment, or bank authorization received).

 11.2.
-Shipping the Order
+Order Shipment

 11.2.1.
-Shipping Deadline
+Shipping deadline

 11.3.
-Click & Collect Order Collection
+Order Pickup via Click & Collect

 - an identity document;

-- the reference of his Order.
+- the reference number of his order.

 11.4.
 Transfer of ownership